rmderfler/picture_upload_with_delete/README.md

 *CRUD:* users, 'photos'.

 Users can upload, view, and delete, their images.
 They should not be able to view others' images.
+User authenication/login employed.

 ###Working online [here](http://picture-upload-with-delete.herokuapp.com/)